 Pollom, R., Gledhill, K., Da Silva, C., Leslie, R., McCord, M.E. & Winker, H. 2020.
 Halaelurus natalensis.
 The IUCN Red List of Threatened Species 2020: e.T44613A124435463. https://dx.doi.org/10.2305/IUCN.UK.2020-2.RLTS.T44613A124435463.en.
 Downloaded on 14 November 2020.

 Oviparous.
 6-11 egg cases per oviduct.
 Egg case size approximately 4cm x 1.5cm.

 The tiger catshark feeds on small bony fishes, crustaceans, polychaete worms, cephalopods and small elasmobranchs.

 Poorly known.
 Rarely seen in kelp forests in False Bay, unlike other catshark species.
-Possibly prefers open ground.
+Probably prefers open ground.

 Reaction to divers

 Tiger Catsharks are occasionally seen by local divers in False Bay and at a few dive sites further east in southern South Africa.
-However, I have attended numerous catshark feeds in False Bay that were packed with different species except this one.
+Very rarely seen on baited catshark dives in the kelp forest.

 Lined Catshark Distinguished by a greater amount of thinner saddles and small dark spots.